 Staff photo / WFYI

-Rabbi Aaron Spiegel is the executive director of the Greater Indianapolis Multifaith Alliance — a group advocating against the proposed language.
-He says he doesn’t understand why lawmakers are motivated to push the legislation forward.
+Rabbi Aaron Spiegel is the executive director of the Greater Indianapolis Multifaith Alliance — a group that advocates for more resources for people living unhoused.
+He says he doesn’t understand why lawmakers are motivated to make it illegal to sleep in public places.

 “I’m really concerned about the focus on getting this language into law when we have so many other things that we could be, certainly should be, dealing with,” Spiegel said.

-This isn’t the first attempt to add the original bill’s language into other legislation.
-Some lawmakers recently attempted to add it into another bill on building safety, but it was eventually removed.
+Tuesday wasn’t the first attempt to add the original bill’s language into other legislation.
+Some lawmakers recently attempted to add it to another bill on building safety, but it was eventually removed.

 “I also want to say I understand the frustration of state legislatures,” Spiegel said.
 “Because they don't think Indianapolis has done anything, and in some ways, they’re right, and that’s changing.”